Stanko/jquery.rainbowJSON/README.md

 ==================

 JSON pretty print, jQuery plugin.
-Takes JSON and make it way more readable and colorful :) you can choose depth of the recursion and maximum children elements which will be printed.
+Takes JSON and make it way more readable and colorful :) Also it adds folding.
+You can choose depth of the recursion and maximum children elements which will be printed.
 Similar to var_dump() in php.

 Usage
 -----